1300 088 065

 Step 1: Fight the "Loyalty Tax" with a Rate Review

 • The Strategy: Don’t wait for your statement.
 Call your lender or ask us to perform a Rate Review immediately.
-We often find that banks will drop your rate just to keep your business, but only if you ask.
+We often find that banks will drop your rate by 0.30%–0.50% just to keep your business, but only if you provide a competitive counter-offer.

 Step 2: Make Your Savings Work Harder with an Offset Account

-An offset account is your most powerful tool in a high-rate environment.
-It is a transaction account linked to your mortgage.
-Every dollar in it “offsets” the balance of your loan, so you only pay interest on the difference.
+An offset account is your most powerful defence against rate rises.
+It is a transaction account linked to your mortgage; every dollar in it “offsets” the balance of your loan, so you only pay interest on the difference.

-• The 6% Return: With variable rates currently sitting around 6.40%, every dollar in your offset is essentially “earning” you a 6.40% tax-free return.
-You won’t find a savings account in 2026 that beats that after-tax.
+• The 7% Return: With variable rates now pushing 6.90%–7.10%, every dollar in your offset is effectively “earning” you a ~7% tax-free return.
+You won’t find a standard savings account in 2026 that beats that after-tax.

-• The Impact: Parking $20,000 in an offset account on a $500,000 mortgage doesn’t just lower your monthly interest—it can shave years off your loan term.
+• The Impact: Parking $20,000 in an offset account on a $500,000 mortgage doesn’t just lower your monthly interest—it can shave over 3 years off your loan term at current rates.

 Step 3: Beat the Deposit Hurdle with the First Home Guarantee (FHG)

 • 5% Deposit, No LMI: The FHG allows you to buy a home with just a 5% deposit without paying Lender’s Mortgage Insurance (LMI).
-This can save you upwards of $15,000 to $30,000 in upfront costs.
+In the current market, this can save you $20,000 to $35,000 in upfront costs.

 • Sydney/Regional NSW: Up to $1,500,000